 If you are intending to do more than one fieldwork trip over the course of your degree, you should plan carefully which scholarships or awards you will apply for, as some awards are available only once during your degree.
 You should also expect to contribute personal finances toward your trip as it is unlikely that the funding you receive will cover the full cost of your journey.
 Limited funding may be available for coursework Masters, honours, or graduate diploma students who wish to travel overseas for non-fieldwork study.
 For more information please visit the Scholarships website and Melbourne Global Mobility websites.

 Please note: the funding options listed on this web page are available to students enrolled in research programs.

 Travelling scholarships are offered by Melbourne Scholarships.
 For more information please visit the Scholarships website.

 The Faculty of Arts offers a range of scholarships and prizes to research students, including the Graduate Research in Arts Travel scheme (GRATS), Faculty of Arts Graduate Research International Grant, and PhD Fieldwork Grant scheme.
 For more information please see the Faculty of Arts Scholarships and Prizes web page.
 To obtain support from the Asia Institute applicants must submit their applications to the Team Leader, Academic Programs (Asia Institute) for assessment by the Research and Research Training (R&RT) Committee.

 Please take into consideration the Faculty due dates.
 Your application must be approved by the Asia Institute Committee before it can be submitted to the Faculty.

-Please note: all applicants for the GRATS and PhD Fieldwork funding must show support from the Asia Institute.
+Please note: All applicants for the GRATS and PhD Fieldwork Grant Scheme funding must show support from the Asia Institute.